- … shows the rules and structures according to which work is carried out

 - … gives an ACTUAL and a TARGET value

-- … helps to identify resistance and initiate suitable measures
+- … helps to identify resistance and initiate suitable measures to combat it

 - … shows the dominant values and compares this with the value profile

 The structure profile shows how the information flows in the company.

 For example, you can see whether access to information is granted or whether it is only reserved for select groups.
 In regards to meetings, we find out whether these take place ad hoc or follow a specific procedure.
 However, there are topics to keep a close eye on such as job descriptions, recruitment policy or disciplinary measures.
 Because depending on how the structure also sees the distribution of responsibility to the employees, this influences cooperation and thus the culture.